artanvrajolli/ArtanVrajolli/README.md

 ## Learning & Growth

-- 🌱 I’m currently learning Frontend Development, with a focus on Node, React, NextJS.
+- 🌱 I’m currently learning Backend Development, focusing on PHP, Laravel, and Mysql.

 ## Collaboration

 - 👯 I’m always looking for opportunities to collaborate on interesting projects.
-I have experience in a variety of techs/programming languages and I'm always looking to expand my skill set.
+I have experience in various techs/programming languages and I'm always looking to expand my skill set.

 ## Contact